-To answer, we must look to the holding of Jacobson v Massachusetts and the reasoning for that holding, which Dershowitz claims, is the seminal language on point.
+To answer, we must look to the holding of Jacobson v Massachusetts and its reasoning, which Dershowitz claims, is the seminal language on point.

-To determine if in fact the State derives this power based on the language of Jacobson, we must look to the Court's rationale for its decision.
+To determine if in fact the State commands this power based on the language of Jacobson, we must look to the Court's rationale for its decision.

-In citing Gibbons, the Court sets forth the settled principle that quarantine and health laws are within the authority of a State to enact.
-Based on Jacobson's restatement of Gibbons', the majority of modern commentators declare Jacobson confers unlimited police power to a State to mandate a novel "vaccine."
+In citing Gibbons, the Court sets forth settled principle that quarantine and health laws are within the authority of a state to enact.
+Based on Jacobson's restatement of Gibbons, the majority of modern commentators declare Jacobson confers unlimited police power upon a state to mandate a novel "vaccine."

-A careful reading of Jacobson however reveals a detailed and substantive explication of the term "reasonable," which the Gibbons Court refrained from defining.
-It is from this term that the Jacobson Court fully constructs the legal standard and test which determines the constitutional limits of police power to mandate a vaccine.
-To ignore this standard of reasonableness and simply declare Jacobson permits a mandate, is akin to lawfare and fails to do justice to the highly nuanced and reasoned Jacobson decision.
+A careful reading of Jacobson however reveals the detailed and substantive approach the Court took to determine the meaning of the term "reasonable," in the context of a vaccine mandate, which the Gibbons Court refrained from defining.
+In Jacobson, the Court explicitly provides the legal standard that determine reasonableness and thus the constitutional limit of police power to mandate a vaccine.
+Legal experts that ignore these express standards for reasonableness and simply declare Jacobson permits state mandated vaccination, are engaged in lawfare.

-According to Professor Lawrence O. Gostin, JD in Jacobson v Massachusetts at 100 Years: Police Power and Civil Liberties in Tension, the Jacobson Court divided the term reasonable into a 4 subpart test, each of which required analysis and an affirmative answer for the Court to uphold the State's police power to mandate a "vaccine."
+According to Professor Lawrence O. Gostin*, JD in Jacobson v Massachusetts at 100 Years: Police Power and Civil Liberties in Tension, the Jacobson Court relied upon a 4 part standard to determine the reasonableness of a court upholding the state's police power to mandate a "vaccine."